Aladdin (Atterberg opera)

-Aladdin, Op.
+Aladdin or Aladin, Op.
 43, is an opera by the Swedish composer Kurt Atterberg, to a libretto written by Bruno Hardt-Warden and Ignaz Michael Welleminsky.
 Two versions exist, in Swedish and German.
 The opera is based on the story, "Aladdin's Magic Lamp" from One Thousand and One Nights.
 It was first performed on 18 March 1941 at the Royal Swedish Opera, Stockholm.

 Original idea

 The idea for the composition was born in August 1936 when the composer met the librettists in Garmisch.
 The libretto was largely finished when Atterberg began composing the piano score on 15 July 1937.
 On 24 August 1940 the piano score was finalized and Atterberg started with the orchestration, which he completed on 28 January 1941.
 However, the overture was only written later for the German premiere.
 Together with his wife, Atterberg translated the German original of the libretto into Swedish.
 As Welleminsky was Jewish, it was not possible for him to be named by the publisher as a librettist.

 The composing took so long because Atterberg had a heavy workload, involving conducting and other tasks, but also because of the outbreak of the Second World War.